sam7r/GERRM-Boilerplate/README.md

 Change the **mongoUrl** in **config.js** to the URL of your mongo database.

-A seed file has been setup for you start using some data on initial setup.
+A seed file has been setup for you to start using some data on initial setup.
 ```
 npm run seed
 ```

-Express is setup to expose the chosen collections data at a specific endpoint (currently ***/data/test***)
+Express is setup to expose the graphQL data at ***/graphql***) When accessed via the browser this loads GraphiQL for query building/testing

 ## Production Build